Barbara’s Stage 4 DLBCL Non-Hodgkin’s Lymphoma Story

 I think it was like 100.3 or something.
 I can’t remember exactly.
-It was what you would consider a low temperature but no, you got that temperature and you’re in the emergency room.
+It was what you would consider a low temperature, but if you got that temperature, you’re in the emergency room.
 That happened, and I spent a week in the hospital there.
 They closely monitored me.
 Of course, that’s after I got the T-cells.

 I need to back up a little bit to the process of removing your T-cells.
 They can do it with veins in your arm if you’re young, healthy and have huge veins in your arm.
 Unfortunately, I didn’t.

 They put a tube in your neck, which again, was a procedure but not a really painful procedure.
 It was short.
 It didn’t take long.
 All I can say about it is it was awkward, because you’ve got this tube sticking out of your neck.
 You have to have it there like overnight.
 I just slept on the couch with pillows propping my head up and managed to get some sleep.